kittykatattack/sound.js/README.md

   //-1 is the full left speaker, 0 is the middle, 1 is the full right
   //speaker
   music.pan = -0.8;

+  //Fade a sound out, over 3 seconds music.fadeOut(3);

+  //Fade a sound in, over 2 seconds music.fadeIn(2)

+  //Fade a sound to a volume level of `0.3` over 1 second music.fade(0.3, 1);

 ```
 ### Change the playback rate
 Use `playbackRate` to change the speed at which the sound plays back.